Montana: Glacier National Park

 • Ascend the peaks and cliffs of the Continental Divide as you cruise the famous Going-to-the-Sun Road in one of the park’s classic Red Buses.

-• Learn from passionate and knowledgeable naturalist guides, as they bring Glacier National Park’s impressive geological history to life.
+• Learn from passionate and knowledgeable naturalist leaders, as they bring Glacier National Park’s impressive geological history to life.

 • Traverse alpine slopes through a profusion of colorful wildflowers and grasses, all beneath the impressive face of Mt.
 Wilbur.